 You've just been diagnosed.
-The thing that's been plaguing you with all manner of stomach aches and gut pains and nausea and more is apparently IBS.
+The thing that's been plaguing you with all manner of stomach aches and gut pains and nausea and more is apparently Irritable Bowel Syndrome.
 But...now what?
 Now: you keep a food diary.
 Your doctor may have already told you to, and maybe you've been given a print out of the high FODMAP foods to avoid too.
 But that's often just the start of the journey.

 So...what is a food diary then?